zkurtz/honor-code/software/python/repos/facelift.md

 - Clarify/update the package build system.
 - Create a GitHub workflow to run unit tests off of a package build & install step (which can catch different kinds of errors than running tests directly off of the source code).
 - Clarify the package version management strategy, including:
-    - How to update the version number
+    - How to auto-update the version number for minor version updates [TODO: link to a guide]
     - How to publish the package to a package index (e.g., PyPI or an internal index)
+- TODO: add more here, including links to good github workflow examples.